lucaminudel/TDDwithMockObjectsAndDesignPrinciples/README.md

 Thanks to [Peter Rhys Thomas] (https://github.com/peterrhysthomas). for the Java porting of the TDD micro-exercises.
 Thanks to [Emily Bache] (https://github.com/emilybache) for the Python version of the exercises.
 Also the porting of the exercises in Ruby is underway by [Sam Serpoosh] (https://github.com/Sam-Serpoosh).
 Thank you!

-If you want to contribute to the porting of the exercises and the proposed solutions, looks at the original C# version for strong-type languages and at the JavaScript version for dynamic languages.
+If you want to contribute to the porting of the exercises and the proposed solution, looks at the original C# version for strong-type languages and at the JavaScript version for dynamic languages.